Friday, October 5, 2018 / by Joe Corbisiero

 “It may be easy enough to afford your home today but think long-term about your monthly costs.
 Account for property taxes, insurance, HOA fees, utilities – all the things that will be due whether or not you have a mortgage on the property.”

-Would moving to a complex with homeowner association (HOA) fees actually be cheaper than having to h ...
+Would moving to a complex with homeowner association (HOA) fees actually be cheaper than having to hire all the contractors ...

 Friday, June 1, 2018 / by Joe Corbisiero